GhostsonAcid/AudioClipboard/README.md

 ## How This Script Works

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In short, Audio Clipboard works by externally logging all relevant and available data for the copied regions into a file called "AudioClipboard.tsv" in a temporary folder offered by your computer.
-Then, during Pre-Paste, it scans for already-present, usable sources, creates a local Region ID Cache (-another, more permanent .tsv file located in your project's `interchange/` directory), and ultimately imports/embeds the remaining sources needed for successful pasting.
+Then, during Pre-Paste, it scans for already-present, usable sources, creates a local 'Region ID Cache' (-another, more permanent .tsv file located in your project's `interchange/` directory), and ultimately imports/embeds the remaining sources needed for successful pasting.
 And finally, during Pasting, it then clones new audio regions into existence via IDs provided by the local cache, and utilizes the data in AudioClipboard.tsv to recreate the copied regions, with original region size, trim, position, gain, envelope, fade lengths, and other states all being preserved in the process.

 ### The Pre-Paste Process

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the heart of this script is what happens during the "Pre-Paste" process.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the heart of AudioClipboard is what happens during the "Pre-Paste" process.
 Depending on where copied region's sources are located on your computer, the sources that are 'pre-pasted' must be handled uniquely.
-Instead of letting Ardour just blindly import (and convert to .wav) any and all source files into each project's `audiofiles/` folder, I decided to take an approach of preserving region-to-source relationships as close to 1:1 as possible.
+Instead of letting Ardour just blindly import (and convert to .wav) any and all source files into each project's `audiofiles/` folder, I decided to take the approach of preserving region-to-source relationships as close to 1:1 as possible.
 Thus, for example, if a copied region is coming from a source that is _embedded,_ then when that same source is 'pre-pasted' into a different session, that particular source will be embedded there as well, _-not imported._  Similarly, if a copied region's source is coming from a standard %L/%R (.wav) file pair already imported into the project, then that pair will be duplicated into the other session's `audiofiles/` folder accordingly thus, again, preserving the original region-to-source relationships.
 And so on...

 Here is a diagram depicting the flow of this Pre-Paste 'decision-making' process: